 The conference will take place in the Palazzo delle Stelline, a converted monastery that is now a modern, custom-designed conference centre with first-class facilities and amenities.
 Set in an elegant 16th-century monastery, the conference centre is a 5-minute walk from Milano Nord Cadorna train station and a 12-minute walk from the medieval fortress and museum, Castello Sforzesco.
 Attached to the conference centre is a hotel with 105 guest rooms.

-EPSA expects about 800 participants at the Milan conference.
+EPSA received almost 1,400 submissions and expects about 800 participants at the Milan conference.
 We will have from 180-200 panels on all issues of modern political science.
 Participants will find plenty of opportunity to discuss their work, to network or to simply enjoy the environs and attractions of Milan in the summer.

 EPSA’s annual conference is a general political science conference and as such, invites the presentation of cutting edge research results from all fields of political science and all types of interdisciplinary research with a political component.